Spice up your inbox with FREE German recipes and a free recipe ebook!

 11. No Bean Chili

-This is a true comfort food.
-My family often makes this and adds shredded lettuce and cheese on top.
-Then we scoop it with tortilla chips!
-It's like a big taco chili bowl!
+I love to add shredded lettuce and cheese on top, then scoop it with tortilla chips.
+It's like a giant taco chili bowl!

 Honorable Soup Mentions